Why Choose AKP?

 With its historical and cultural richness, Kyoto is an ideal place to develop a strong sense of Japanese language and culture, and the AKP Center, located at Doshisha University, will serve as a convenient hub from which to explore different paths into the heart of the city.
 Through careful attention to time management, you will discover many opportunities to participate in the festivals, holidays, and other fun aspects of daily life, as well as visit the museums, temples, and palaces that have been part of the Kyoto landscape for over 1,200 years.

-Whether you want to play a taiko drum, learn traditional Japanese dance, or train in the martial art of aikido, the AKP will help you make that happen.
-AKP’s Cultural Activities Grant gives you the resources to explore in depth the sort of Japanese cultural experiences you might never be able to find back in the States.
+Whether you want to play a taiko drum, learn traditional Japanese dance, or train in the martial art of aikido, AKP will help you make that happen.
+AKP’s Cultural Activities Grant gives you the resources to explore in depth the sort of Japanese cultural experiences you might never be able to find back in your home country.

 AKP is open to college juniors and first-semester seniors in good standing at consortium and non-consortium institutions within the US.

 Of course!
 AKP welcomes students from higher education institutions all across the United States.
 For more information about what it costs to attend AKP as a non-consortium student, visit the Costs and Financial Aid page.

 When AKP first began in 1972, most of its students were majoring in Japanese or some sort of East Asian studies field.
 Nowadays, however, it’s hard to say!
 Our students come from a wide variety of STEM, humanities, and social science majors, with varying degrees of Japanese language proficiency and familiarity with Japanese culture.
 While most students were raised in the US, international students currently studying in the US also participate regularly.

 If there is one thing that connects AKP students, it’s a shared love and curiosity of Japan!